fleetdm/fleet/docs/2-Deployment/4-fleetctl-agent-updates.md

 #### Staging

-Staging targets requires access to the `target`, `snapshot`, and `timestamp` keys.
-Best practice is to connect the drive containing the keys while staging updates and leave the keys offline at other times.
+_Staging targets requires access to the `target`, `snapshot`, and `timestamp` keys.
+Best practice is to connect the drive containing the keys while staging updates and leave the keys offline at other times._

 Use `fleetctl updates add` to stage updates.
+Orbit updates the `osqueryd` binary, as well as the `orbit` binary itself.
+Updates are staged for each of these separately using the `--name` flag.
+It is not necessary to update both at the same time.

-The following commands will prompt for key passphrases if not  specified in the environment:
+The following commands will prompt for key passphrases if not specified in the environment.

+To stage updates for `osqueryd`:

 ```
 fleetctl updates add --target ./path/to/linux/osqueryd  --platform linux --name osqueryd --version 4.6.0 -t 4.6 -t 4 -t stable